-Beginning and end of the School day
+Beginning and end of the school day

-- Children are not allowed into the Classrooms before 8.25 a.m. unless they have music lessons/music practice/private tuition or specific instruction to be by a teacher. - During school hours, no child is allowed outside the school grounds unless accompanied by a member of staff or a parent. - From 3.50 p.m. until 6.00 p.m. the Wrap around care provision will operate in the Prep School dining room.
-Children who have not been collected by an adult by 4.00 p.m. must go to the dining room.
-Children in the Pre-Prep will follow the late collection policy.
-The teacher on late duty should be visible on the tarmac area in front of the kitchen and after 4.00 p.m. will do a final check of the playground and the classrooms to ensure that all children are in the Wrap around care provision. - Children waiting to be collected by parents after clubs should do so in the Vinery.
-Parents must come to the Vinery door to collect children. - Children should not wait outside school or go home with an unauthorised adult unless the school has been informed in writing that the parent or guardian is happy for them to do so. - Children walking home themselves should be dismissed by their class teacher or sign out at Reception before leaving the premises. - Should a child not be able to be found please follow the Missing Child procedure.
+- Children are not allowed into the classrooms before 8.20 a.m. unless they have music lessons/music practice/private tuition or specific instruction to be by a teacher. - During school hours, no child is allowed outside the school grounds unless accompanied by a member of staff or a parent. - From 3.50 p.m. until 6.00 p.m. the Wrap around care provision will operate in the Prep School dining room.
+Children who have not been collected by an adult by 4.10 p.m. will be taken by the Form Teacher to Reception to contact the parents to find out why they have been delayed.
+Children in the Pre-Prep will follow the late collection policy. - Children waiting to be collected by parents after clubs will be supervised by the member of staff taking the club and will be collected from the forecourt at the front of the school. - Children should not wait outside school or go home with an unauthorised adult unless the school has been informed in writing that the parent or guardian is happy for them to do so. - Children in Year 6 or above, walking home themselves should be dismissed by their class teacher - Should a child not be able to be found please follow the Missing Child procedure.

-During the School day
+During the school day

 - Children are not allowed in the following rooms unless accompanied5 by an adult: - Science Labs - > ICT Rooms - Music Room - > Art Room - > DT Room. - During break times, all children should be outside unless it is a "wet break".
-The only exception to the above are those children using the Library or involved in a specific activity with a member of staff. - During "wet break", senior pupils must supervise the children in the forms allocated on the duty rotas. - Children must keep communal areas of the school tidy, for example, cloakrooms, corridors, form rooms etc. - Children must always keep their own desks tidy. - Children are not allowed to go into another's desk or school bag.
+The only exception to the above are those children using the Library or involved in a specific activity with a member of staff. - During "wet break", senior pupils must supervise the children in the forms allocated on the duty rotas. - Children must keep communal areas of the school tidy, for example, cloakrooms, corridors, form rooms etc. - Children must always keep their own desks tidy. - Children are not allowed to go into another's desk or school bag. - Buying and selling between children is forbidden - All letters from parents/envelopes with money inside must be given to the form teacher immediately after arrival in the morning